grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "How's she handling generally?"
 Captain Percy asked.

-"The boat just doesn't seem normal.
+"The boat just doesn't seem fucking normal Cap.
 It doesn't respond how I want it to."
 Said Bastian.

 "Here, let me try the rudder."
 Captain Percy reached over him and turned the wheel hard over.
 The _Prospect_ came about slowly but surely, leaning over slightly, as she should, but after a short delay the whole boat took on a sudden heavy list.
 Percy counter-steered and brought the _Prospect_ back to the course they had been on.